Covariant formulation of refracted gravity: Introduction

-Weakly interacting massive particles (WIMPs) are the most plausible candidate to make up the non-baryonic dark matter \cite{Bertone+05}.
-However, attempts to, directly or indirectly, detect these particles have not yet produced unquestionable results \cite{Tanabashi:2018oca}.
-A possible solution to this impasse is to suppose that the dark matter is made up of more exotic particles, for example sterile neutrinos, axions, or ultra-light bosons.
-The detection of these particles requires direct or indirect experiments different from those conceived for detecting WIMPs \cite{Buckley:2017ijx}.
-These exotic particles might also solve some, albeit not all, of the problems on the scale of galaxies (e.g. \cite{deMartino:2020gfi}).
-The phenomenology of galaxies appears to be reproduced if the dark matter particles have distinct peculiar features, like superfluidity \cite{Berezhiani:2015bqa} or gravitational polarization \cite{Blanchet:2006yt, Blanchet:2017duj}.
+Dropping the hypothesis that dark matter is collisionless and cold might solve some, albeit not all, of the tensions of CDM on the scale of galaxies \citep{Salucci:2018hqu, DiPaolo:2020tem}.
+Indeed, weakly interacting massive particles (WIMPs) are the most plausible candidate to make up the collisionless CDM \citep{Bertone+05}.
+However, attempts to, directly or indirectly, detect these particles have not yet produced unquestionable results \citep{Tanabashi:2018oca}.
+Alternative dark matter models include warm dark matter, self-interacting dark matter, QCD axions, and fuzzy dark matter \citep{deMartino:2020gfi}.
+Some of these models have particle counterparts, such as sterile neutrinos or ultra-light bosons.
+The detection of these particles requires direct or indirect experiments different from those conceived for detecting WIMPs \citep{Buckley:2017ijx}.
+Dark matter particles with distinct peculiar features, such as superfluidity \citep{Berezhiani:2015bqa} or gravitational polarization \citep{Blanchet:2006yt, Blanchet:2017duj}, can also partly reproduce the phenomenology of galaxies.

 Alternatively, the dynamics on the scale of galaxies could be explained by modifying the theory of gravity in the weak-field Newtonian limit without resorting to the existence of dark matter.
-The idea of a Modified Newtonian Dynamics (MOND) was originally motivated only by the observations of the flat rotation curves of disk galaxies \cite{Milgrom1}, and many of the observational challenges on the scale of galaxies were actually predicted by MOND \cite{Milgrom2,Milgrom3, Sanders:2002pf}.
-The MOND formulation is purely phenomenological and its extension to a covariant formulation has proven to be challenging \cite{Famaey+12, MilgromReview, Skordis:2019fxt, Zlosnik:2017xpr}.
+The idea of MOdified Newtonian Dynamics (MOND) was originally motivated only by the observations of the flat rotation curves of disk galaxies \citep{Milgrom1, Begeman:1991iy, Begum:2003eu}, and many of the current observational challenges on the scale of galaxies were actually predicted by MOND \citep{Milgrom2,Milgrom3, Sanders:2002pf}.
+The universal rotation curves of spirals \citep{Persic:1995ru} and the universality of the galactic surface density within the radius of the core of a Burkert dark matter profile also appear to be consistent with MOND \citep{Gentile:2008rv, Gentile:2009bw}, although the debate on the dynamics of dwarf disk galaxies remains vibrant \citep{2007MNRAS.374.1051C, Sanchez-Salcedo:2013gql, DiPaolo:2018mae, Banik:2020kwt, DiPaolo:2020tem}.
+Furthermore, the MOND formulation is purely phenomenological and its extension to a covariant formulation has proven to be challenging \citep{Famaey+12, MilgromReview, Skordis:2019fxt, Zlosnik:2017xpr, Skordis:2020eui}.